-The Substance Abuse and Mental Health Services Administration (SAMHSA) is pleased to be offering its seventh annual training for community-based organizations, NNEDLearn 2017, an opportunity for NNED members to learn and implement evidence-based, adapted, and culturally-specific behavioral health practices.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) is pleased to be offering its eighth annual training for community-based organizations, NNEDLearn 2018, an opportunity for NNED members to learn and implement evidence-based, adapted, and culturally-specific behavioral health practices.
 This training model includes an on-site training and follow-up virtual coaching sessions.
-The on-site training will be held March 26–29, 2017 at the Tamaya Hyatt in Santa Ana Pueblo, New Mexico.
-The application period for NNEDLearn 2017 is now closed.
+The on-site training was held April 15-18, 2018 at the Tamaya Hyatt in Santa Ana Pueblo, New Mexico.

 Recognizing that it takes more than a two-day training to implement new practices or programs, the full NNEDLearn training model consists of four critical components: Prepare (introductory webinars, other readiness activities); Learn (2½ day intensive, face-to-face training); Implement (follow-up virtual coaching sessions, other follow-up activities); and Sustain (efforts to sustain practice, surveys on outcomes/impact).
 Objectives for each NNEDLearn stage are:

 Organizations can propose three to five team members for participation, including one team leader.
-See the training track webpage for more information on participant criteria.
+See the training tracks for more information on participant criteria.

-Each organization was asked to submit an application demonstrating readiness, fit and commitment to training and implementation.
-The application deadline was Thursday, January 19, 2017.
+Each organization must submit an application demonstrating readiness, fit and commitment to training and implementation.

 SAMHSA will cover travel and lodging for teams to participate in the Learn stage (on-site training in Santa Ana Pueblo, New Mexico).
 NNED membership is required for NNEDLearn participation.
 If you are not a NNED member you can sign up now, please allow 24-48 hours for your account to be activated.